fluidic/beaver/doc/UserGuide.md

 # Beaver CI User Guide
 ## Overview
-Beaver is a continuous integration and delivery (CI/CD) system.
+Beaver is an open source continuous integration and delivery (CI/CD) system.
 CI is a practice of integrating changes in a software frequently possibly performing build and test on every change or commit.
 And CD is to ensure that a software is deliverable at any time in doing so.
 A CI/CD system assists implementation of such a practice by performing automated build, test, and deployment of software in response to various events including code changes.

 ## Why Beaver?
 Beaver is different from other CI/CD systems in the following aspects: